 Effective January 1, 2018, the Company is subject to the new Global Intangible Low-Taxed Income ("GILTI") tax rules.
 GILTI is the excess income of foreign subsidiaries over a 10% routine return on tangible assets.
 After a 50% deduction, GILTI is subject to the 21% corporate tax rate.
 Due to the complexity of the GILTI tax rules, the Company continues to evaluate this provision of the Tax Act and the application of ASC 740.
 Under U.S. GAAP, the Company is allowed to make an accounting policy choice of either treating taxes due on future U.S. inclusions in taxable income related to GILTI as a current period expense when incurred (the "period cost method") or factoring such amounts into the Company's measurement of its deferred taxes (the "deferred method").
 Although the Company has not elected an accounting policy, it has recorded a provisional amount of the GILTI tax as a current period expense for 2018.
-The impact of GILTI on the effective tax rate for the three months ended March 31, 2018 was approximately 10%, or \$1.0 million, net of foreign tax credits attributed to GILTI.
+The impact of GILTI as a component of the effective tax rate for the six months ended June 30, 2018 was approximately 8%, or \$1.6 million, net of foreign tax credits attributed to GILTI.
+The provisional amount of the GILTI tax during the second quarter of 2018 resulted in a decrease as a component of the effective tax rate from 10% in the first quarter of 2018.
 The Company will determine the appropriate accounting policy for its structure and record any necessary adjustments within the measurement period.

 As a result of capital return activities, the Company determined that a portion of its current undistributed foreign earnings are no longer deemed reinvested indefinitely by its non-U.S. subsidiaries.
 For state income tax purposes, the Company will continue to periodically reassess the needs of its foreign subsidiaries and update its indefinite reinvestment assertion as necessary.
 Due to the adoption of a territorial tax regime upon the enactment of the Tax Act, any foreign source portion of a qualified dividend received by a 10% U.S. corporate shareholder is exempt from U.S. federal tax, therefore resulting in any future repatriation having a minimal effect on the Company's effective tax rate.
 To the extent that additional foreign earnings are not deemed permanently reinvested, the Company expects to recognize additional income tax provision at the applicable U.S. state corporate tax rate(s).
-As of March 31, 2018, the Company has accrued tax liabilities for earnings that it plans to repatriate out of accumulated earnings in future periods for state tax purposes only.
-All undistributed earnings in excess of 50% of current earnings on an annual basis are intended to be reinvested indefinitely as of March 31, 2018.
+As of June 30, 2018, the Company has accrued tax liabilities for earnings that it plans to repatriate out of accumulated earnings in future periods for state tax purposes only.
+All undistributed earnings in excess of 50% of current earnings on an annual basis are intended to be reinvested indefinitely as of June 30, 2018

 The Company and its subsidiaries file tax returns in the United States, California, New Jersey and Texas and various foreign jurisdictions.
 For federal income tax purposes, fiscal years 2007 through 2016 remain open for examination by tax authorities as a result of net operating loss carryovers from older years being used to offset income in recent tax years.
 The Company is no longer subject to state income tax examinations for years prior to 2012.
-No jurisdictions are currently examining any income tax returns of the Company or its subsidiaries except that the Taiwan Taxation Administration is currently examining the Taiwan subsidiary's 2016 tax return.
-No material adjustment is anticipated.
+No jurisdictions are currently examining any income tax returns of the Company or its subsidiaries.